First of all, can we both agree that most salesmen suck?

 The lights are self-explanatory.
 When you connect to a 7-pin connector (the power cord that comes from the trailer and attaches to the vehicle), and you turn on the lights in the vehicle, all of the outside running lights on the trailer should come on.

-Test the brake lights, hazards, and turn signals.
+First, test the brake lights, hazards, and turn signals.
 Make sure the brake controller inside the truck works.

 Next, you should test the emergency disconnect switch.

-How?
-Well, there's an emergency breakaway cable connected to a pin on every trailer that should be connected to the tow vehicle while towing.
+There's an emergency breakaway cable connected to a pin on every trailer that should be connected to the tow vehicle while towing.

 In the event the trailer disconnects from the vehicle and the emergency chains also fail, this cable will pull out the pin and cause your trailer to stop.